-Dulce Et Decorum Est Essay
+Dulce Et Decorum Est and Anthem for Doomed Youth Essay

 were used to achieve this.